+1 photos

-Choquequirao means “Cradle of Gold” and is located above the bustling Apurimac River which is fueled from the glaciers.
+Choquequirao, meaning “Cradle of Gold”, is located above the Apurimac River.
 It is surrounded by towering snowcapped peaks and sits on a high ridge.
-Choquequirao is a secluded and seldomly visited ¨Lost City of the Incas¨.
-The Inca archaeological site is considered, the sister of Machu Picchu, it is not well known and 3 times larger than Machu Picchu.
+Choquequirao is a secluded and seldomly visited “Lost City of the Incas”.
+The Inca archaeological site is considered the sister of Machu Picchu.
+It is no where near as well known despite being 3 times larger than Machu Picchu.
 It was one of the last safe havens for those Incas who continued to resist the Spanish after the conquest.
 The site was eventually abandoned and became covered by dense vegetation.
 On this unique trek, we will walk on Inca highways, hike through high Andean landscapes with breathtaking glaciers, descend into deep canyons where the condors fly and pass through diverse cloud forest ecosystems.
 You will also catch glimpses of native wildlife such as Andean Condors, various birds, native flora and fauna, orchids and much more.
 We are specialists in this incredible area and offer the most frequent departures with experienced guides.
 We are the only company who takes you to the hot springs of Conoc after the Choquequirao Trek, and explores the unique Inca ruins of Saywite.
 With the 5 day Trek, you get an entire day to explore the extensive Choquequirao archeological site!

 *** please note: difficulty of trek is subjective